evaera/Rocs/docs/index.html.md

 As discussed in the previous section, entity wrappers must be created with a scope.
 Multiple of the same component on one entity are distinguished by the scopes that you choose when adding the component.
 When you add or remove a component from an entity, you only affect components which are also branded with your scope.

-### Component Aggregates
+### Reduced values

 Every time you add, modify, or remove a component, all components of the same type are grouped and fed into a <dfn data-t="A function which you define that accepts an array of all values of components of the same type, and returns a single value.
-The function decides how the values should be combined to reach the final value.">reducer function</dfn>.
-The resultant value is now referred to as a **component aggregate**.
+The function decides how the values should be combined to reach the final value.">**reducer function**</dfn>.
+The resultant value is now referred to as a **reduced value**.

-### Component Classes
+### Component Aggregates

-When you register a component type with Rocs, what you are actually registering is a **component class**.
-Component classes are used to represent a component of a specific type and are how you access the aggregate data.
+When you register a component type with Rocs, the table you register becomes the metatable of that component's **Aggregate**.
+Aggregates are essentially class instances which are used to represent all components of the same type on a single entity.
+They provide methods and have properties where you can access data from this component externally.

-Component classes may have their own constructors and destructors, <dfn data-t="Functions which fire when the component is added, updated, and removed">life cycle hooks</dfn>, and custom methods if you wish.
+Aggregates may have their own constructors and destructors, <dfn data-t="Functions which fire when the component is added, updated, and removed">life cycle hooks</dfn>, and custom methods if you wish.

-Only one instance of a component class will exist per entity per component type.
-So if you have an entity with two components of type `"MyComponent"`, there will only be one `MyComponent` component class for this entity.
+Only one instance of an Aggregate will exist per entity per component type.
+So if you have an entity with two components of type `"MyComponent"`, there will only be one `MyComponent` Aggregate for this entity.

 ### Tags and Base Scope Components